 “Nothing about us without us is for us.” –Slogan popularized by South African disability rights activists

 At WSCO, our Equitable Development Action Circle is working together with resident leaders and collaborators throughout the Twin Cities region to create transformative economic and community development opportunities.
-We are building a pathway to engage our neighbors in decision making by providing space to access land use knowledge and planning in five ways:
+We are building a pathway to engage our neighbors in decision making by providing space to access land use knowledge and planning

 We are reaching out to Black, Indigenous, People of Color, youth and elders, renters, queer folks, people living with disabilities, women, and immigrant communities so that they can fully participate in land use decisions that impact their quality of life.